 |Huntoniatonia oklahomensis||Olenellus gilberti||Reedops deckeri||Breviscutellum sp.|

 In the images above, sometimes the similarity between the occipital segment and the thoracic segments are striking.
-In Reedops deckeri, round lateral lobes on either side of the thoracic axis are mirrored in not only the occipital lobe, but also the glabellar lobe immediately anterior to it.
+In Reedops deckeri, een the round lateral lobes on either side of the thoracic axis are mirrored in not only the occipital lobe, but also the glabellar lobe immediately anterior to it.
 The occipital segment of Modocia laevinucha is partially defined by the posterior facial suture, which further enhances the similarity between that cephalic segment and the first thoracic segment.
 In Huntoniatonia

 boltoni are so similar to the backward-facing thoracic pleural spines that it is difficult to tell where the thorax ends and the pygidium begins (there are 11 thoracic segments and three pairs of pygidial spines).